RafaGago/logger-bench/README.md

 This will use Cmake external projects instead.

 The main motivator for change was to measure latency as a percentile.
-C++ Templates will be avoided as much as possible too.
+C++ Templates will be avoided as much as possible too (just for code readability).

 This now only compiles on Linux.